 Looking to offset your electric bills (and the energy these appliances use) with solar?
 When you sign up (for free!) on the EnergySage Marketplace, you can compare solar quotes from high-quality, local solar installers.
 Make sure to keep in mind your current and future electricity usage, and talk about how that could change with your installer for the most accurate quotes.

-Calculate how much energy your own TV uses
+How to calculate how much energy your TV uses?

 Remember that yellow Energy Saver sticker we mentioned above?
 If you want to know how much electricity your TV uses (or at least is supposed to use), take the estimated yearly electricity use in kWh – this is probably your best bet for an accurate number.
 Simply multiply this number by the average electricity rate in your area to get an estimate of how much you spend to power your TV each year.
 For an estimated monthly cost, divide the estimated yearly cost by 12.